davifmdhack/adeno_predict/README.md

 ## **Introduction**
 <p style="text-align: justify;">

 This repository (__Adeno Predict__) serves the purpose of applying machine learning algorithms to predict the consistency of pituitary macroadenomas from demographic data and brain MRI parameters.
 The objective of this application is to optimize the ability to predict non-soft tumors and consequently improve surgical planning and ultimately reduce post-surgical complications.

 Using a database of 70 patients from Hospital de Clínicas of the State University of Campinas (HC- UNICAMP).
 Applying pre-determined inclusion and exclusion criteria, with the aim of avoiding methodological biases, two datasets were analyzed, analysis_clear (n = 53) and analysis_imputed (n=59).
-The latter is the result of imputation of missing data for six values of the Apparent diffusion coefficient (ADC) variable from brain MRI, using multiple imputation by chain  equations (MICE) with Bayesian Ridge regression.
-Our group opted for the following classification algorithms: Decision Tree (DT), K-nearst Neighbor (KNN), Naive Bayes (NB), Support Vector Machine (SVM) and Ensemble (considering the sum of the prediction probability for non-soft consistency of the best model of each algorithm).
+The latter is the result of imputation of missing data for six values of the Apparent diffusion coefficient (ADC) variable from brain MRI, using multiple imputation by chain equations (MICE), more details in `imputation` folder.
+Our group opted for the following classification algorithms: Decision Tree (DT), K-nearst Neighbor (KNN), Naive Bayes (NB), Support Vector Machine (SVM) and Ensemble of all best models.

 In this repository, we divided the codes according to the following steps: example of dataset (`dataset__example.csv`), data pre-processing (`pre_process` folder), imputation of missing values for ADC (`imputation` folder), tunning flow for training and obtaining the best model in the test for the algorithms (`workflow_algorithms` folder), metrics and bootstrap (`metrics_boot` folder).